Dust mite allergy

 - decongestant nasal drops and nasal sprays

 Allergen-specific immunotherapy (also known as desensitization) can reduce the sensitivity of people with dust mite allergy to allergens over the long term.
 A bit like with vaccines, this treatment approach involves regularly injecting people with low doses of the allergen under the skin or placing it under the tongue.
-Allergen-specific immunotherapy takes about three years to complete.
+This treatment lasts at least three to five years.

 For more detailed information, for example about desensitization (specific immunotherapy) in allergic rhinitis, visit gesundheitsinformation.de.